 Changing Shipfitting Techniques and Traditions

 Kingdoms rose and fell on the skills of shipbuilders for trade and war.
 The history of shipfitting is the story of merchant shipping, travel, and weapons deployment.
 Then and now, every rivet, welded seam, turbine, porthole, water system, light and communications system, food storage and preparation, and ballast and cargo bays had to be imagined, engineered, tested, developed and proven sea worthy.
 Today’s tests are done with advanced monitoring of water tests and sea-readiness on small-scale models followed by building full-sized ships.
-Ship building courses offer theory as well as hands-on vocational training for someone interested in carrying on the tradition.
+Ship building courses offer theory as well as hands-on vocational training programs for someone interested in carrying on the tradition.

 Ship Repair and Maintenance at Sea